shuozhixu/Modelling_2024/README.md

 #### Density functional theory

-Density functional theory (DFT) calculations will be conducted using VASP to calculate the lattice parameters and GSFE of random MoNbTa.
+Density functional theory (DFT) calculations will be conducted using VASP to calculate the lattice parameter and GSFE of random MoNbTa.

 ##### Lattice parameter